ipcrypt-std/draft-denis-uricrypt/draft-denis-uricrypt.md

   cryptographic functions to ensure outputs for different purposes are not compatible.

-* Prefix-Preserving Encryption: An encryption scheme where if two plaintexts share a common prefix, their corresponding ciphertexts also share a common (encrypted) prefix.
+* Prefix-preserving Encryption: An encryption scheme where, if two plaintexts share a common prefix, their corresponding ciphertexts also share a common (encrypted) prefix.